ikhebgeenaccount/RiotAPIMiner/README.md

 ### Filtering

-It is also possible to filter the data.
-You can filter for example certain champions or patches.
-It is also possible to easily create your own patches.
+If you don't want every match, but are looking for certain gamemodes or another criterium, you can com.ihga.filter the data to end up with just the data you need.
+Several filters are included, for example for filtering gamemodes and patches.
+You can also create your own filters by creating a class that implements the Filter interface.

 Expanding above example to only return ARAM games: